What is Probate? The ultimate guide to the process

 Executors can reference the National Center for State Courts Probate Data for nationwide statistics and trends.

-Probate FAQs: Answers to the most common Executor questions
+Probate FAQs: Answers to the most common executor questions

 Executors and families often share the same questions about probate timing, costs, and responsibilities.
 Below are concise answers drawn from official state and federal sources.

-Do I need a lawyer for probate?
+Q: Do I need a lawyer for probate?

 Not always.
 Most states allow you to handle probate without hiring an attorney if the estate is straightforward, uncontested, and all heirs agree.